Last Updated on June 16, 2023 by Rental Recon

-Pacific Domes is my top choice for geodesic rental domes because of their degree of customization, well-researched specs, and the variety they offer.
-Their 16 foot diameter model (a popular size for dome rentals) starts at about $5500.
+Pacific Domes is my runner-up choice for geodesic rental domes because of their degree of customization, well-researched specs, and the variety they offer.
+Their 16-foot diameter model (a popular size for dome rentals) starts at about $5500.
 It does take a few weeks to months to ship, so plan in advance!

 This price includes the frame, cover (white vinyl with a “bay window” of clear vinyl), 1 zipper door, 4 removable windows, anchors, and an instruction and care manual.
 It does not include assembly or labor, but the average person should easily be able to assemble most domes around this size with a friend or two and some very basic tools.
 According to their website, it can be done in as little as 2 hours!